-Be sure your tea has cooled to around 115°F/46°C to preserve the raw nature of the honey.
+Be sure your tea is no hotter than 115°F/46°C to preserve the raw nature of the honey.
 That temperature is usually cool enough that you can stick your finger in your tea and feel the robust warmth, but not need a lavender poultice to help repair burned fingers.

 You can learn more about Goji (or wolf) berries, please click here.

-Learn to grow more herbs wherever you live with our e-book, Herbs in the Bathtub.
+Learn to grow more herbs wherever you live with our e-book, The Potted Herb.